Simultaneous Optimal Transport: A small review of optimal transport in higher dimensions

 \section{A small review of optimal transport in higher dimensions}

-As mentioned in the introduction, we briefly survey a few directions on generalizing the Monge-Kantorovich optimal transport problem in higher dimensions present in the existing literature.
-The closest to our setting is \cite{W19} in point (\ref{point}) below.
+As mentioned in the introduction, we briefly survey a few directions on generalizing the Monge--Kantorovich optimal transport problem in higher dimensions present in the existing literature.
+The closest to our setting is \cite{W19} and \cite{G20} in point (\ref{point}) below.

-\begin{enumerate}[(i)] \item The multi-marginal optimal transport problem is a generalization of the classic Monge-Kantorovich transport problem concerning couplings of more than two marginals.
+\begin{enumerate}[(i)] \item The multi-marginal optimal transport problem is a generalization of the classic Monge--Kantorovich transport problem concerning couplings of more than two marginals.
 For example, the objective of the Kantorovich version of such problems is to minimize among measures $\pi\in\P(X_1\times\dots\times X_d)$ with marginals $\mu_1,\dots,\mu_d$.
 A duality formula can be established.
 However, the existence of a Monge transport is a more delicate problem for dimension $d\geq 3$.
 This problem has applications in physics and economics.
 See \cite{P15} and \cite{S15} for a review and \cite{R98} for a rich treatment.
 A solution for the minimization problem with $c(x_1,\dots,x_d)=(x_1+\dots+x_d)^2$ is obtained by \cite{WW16} under some conditions on $(\mu_1,\dots,\mu_d)$.

 \item More generally, \cite{R91} considered the multivariate marginal problem.
 For a collection $\mathcal E$ of subsets of $\{1,\dots,n\}$, consider the set of measures on $X_1\times\dots\times X_n$ that have fixed projections onto each $\prod_{j\in J} X_j,\ J\in \mathcal E$.
 The existence of such measures is a non-trivial task.
 A duality formula in a more general context was established earlier by \cite{R84}.
 For more recent results, see \cite{G19,G21} for the special case where $\mathcal E$ consists of subsets of cardinality $k,\ k\leq n$.
-This problem is also connected to Monge-Kantorovich problem with linear constraints.
+This problem is also connected to Monge--Kantorovich problem with linear constraints.